8730 Wilshire Boulevard, California 90211 top-bar-image

 Late-stage evidence isn’t the only thing that drives up a settlement value.
 The calendar matters as well.
 The closer the trial date is, the more motivated an insurance company is to settle.

 Additionally, if cases remain unresolved late in the game, most SoCal judges refer such matters to mediation.
 During mediation, insurance company delay tactics, like low-ball offers, are illegal.
-Both sides have a duty to negotiate in good faith.
-They must be willing to compromise, if that’s what it takes to cut a deal.
+Negotiations need both sides to be honest and ready to compromise when needed to settle down quickly.